ssharoff/ssharoff.github.io/webgenres/index.md

 **Serge Sharoff**

+There are many different kinds of documents on the web, from games to shopping pages to journalism to blogs.
+Different sorts of page have quite different uses and characteristics.
+A query for \`Venice' results in pages of various types, referring to recent news, information about history, guidebooks, hotel lists, opinions about hotels and restaurants, etc.

-The jungle metaphor is quite common in genre studies.
+However, an attempt to produce an exhaustive list of genres leads to the jungle metaphor, which is common in genre studies.
 The subtitle of [David Lee's](http://llt.msu.edu/vol5num3/lee/) seminal paper on genre classification is \`navigating a path through the BNC jungle'.
 According to [Adam